own3d/docs/docs/docs/extensions/syntax-for-forms.md

 ### Input Field

 The `input` field provides a simple text input.
 It can be used for text, numbers, and other types of data.
+The `type` attribute can be used to define the type of input.
+The `type` attribute is optional and defaults to `text`.

 ```yaml
   - type: input